Canadian Provinces And Territories Flags

 1. Yukon: The Northern Lights

-The Yukon's flag, adopted in 1967, is visually striking.
-It presents a stylized representation of the northern lights, the Aurora Borealis, in shades of green, yellow, and blue against a dark blue background.
+So, the Yukon's flag, adopted in 1967, is visually striking.
+Also, it presents a stylized representation of the northern lights, the Aurora Borealis, in shades of green, yellow, and blue against a dark blue background.
 The majestic aurora borealis is a powerful image tied to the territory's location and unique natural phenomena.
 This reflects the beauty of the natural landscape and the unique character of the Yukon.

 2. Northwest Territories: Three Distinct Symbols